Adrian Reformers: History

 During the series, Adrian swept all three games playing at Owosso.
 When the team train arrived home to Adrian after the series sweep, they were met by celebrating fans gathered at the Wabash Depot.
 The entire team was taken out for a dinner celebration at Schwartz and Emmers restaurant.

 Erve Beck made his professional debut for Adrian in 1895, playing at age 16.

 The Adrian Demons/Reformers captured the 1895 Michigan State League championship.
 Adrian finished the season with a 57–30 record under manager R.G.
 Taylor.
-With Honus Wagner playing for Adrian in his first professional season at age 21 and with George Wilson compiling a 29–4 record on the mound, Adrian finished 3.5 games ahead of the 2nd place Lansing Senators (56–36) in the final league standings.
+With Honus Wagner playing for Adrian in his first professional season at age 21 and with George Wilson compiling a 29–4 record on the mound, Adrian finished 3.5 games ahead of the second place Lansing Senators (56–36) in the final league standings.
 The Kalamazoo Kazoos (50–41) and Battle Creek Adventists / Jackson Jaxons (36–53) rounded out the final standings as both Owosso (37–47) and the Port Huron Marines (27–51) franchises folded on September 8, 1895, before the season was completed.

-Honus Wagner played 16 games for Adrian in 1895, while shuttling between Adrian and the Wagner, Pennsylvania team in the Iron and Oil League, eventually playing for five teams in his first professional season.
+Honus Wagner played 16 games for Adrian in 1895, while shuttling between Adrian and the Wagner, Pennsylvania team of the Iron and Oil League, eventually playing for five teams in his first professional season.

 The Michigan State League folded after the 1895 season, before returning to play in 1897 as a six–team league.
 The Adrian franchise did not return to the 1897 Michigan State League.
 The Adrian Demons were followed by the 1909 Adrian Yeggs, who began play as members of the Class D level Southern Michigan League.